How Do I Create and Remove an Addon Domain?

 How to Create an Addon Domain

-With addon domains you can host multiple different domains with different website content, all under the same disk space and bandwidth of one cPanel.
+With addon domains, you can host multiple different domains with different website content, all under the same disk space and bandwidth of one cPanel.
+Here is a video tutorial in creating an addon domain in cPanel.

 Note: Your control panel may look slightly different depending on the theme you are using.
 However, the steps will be the same for all themes based on the X3 theme.